As the number of self-managed super funds continues to grow, so too may the concern over risky direct borrowing arrangements by superannuation funds.

 According to the Self-Managed Superannuation Funds: A Statistical Overview 2012-13

-report released last week by the ATO, the number of SMSF
+report released last week by the ATO, the number of SMSFs

 borrowing is increasing with the number of funds.